-A large section of Greenway trail collapsed in June between Mile Markers 23 and 24, 1.8 miles south of Fowlerville Road and .5 mile north of York Landing in the Town of York, Livingston County.
+A large section of Greenway trail collapsed in 2017 between Mile Markers 23 and 24, 1.8 miles south of Fowlerville Road and .5 mile north of York Landing in the Town of York, Livingston County.
 State Parks has closed the area while investigating the best way to repair it.
 Please obey the barricades as the area is NOT STABLE near the washout.
 Detour: Go west on Fowlerville Road then south on River Road to York Landing Road that takes you back to the Greenway.

-The trail is closed in Letchworth Park from .5 miles south of the Parade Grounds to the Genesee River in Portageville (a section of Park Trail #7) due to potentially dangerous conditions from work that has begun for replacing the railroad bridge.
+The trail is closed in Letchworth Park from .5 miles south of the Parade Grounds to the Genesee River in Portageville (a section of Park Trail #7) due to potentially dangerous conditions from work related to installation of the new railroad bridge.
 Please obey barricades and signage at both ends of this closure.